domapic/domapic-base/README.md

 ## Install plugins
 //TODO, link to the domapic-plugin package.
 Explain that all plugins should extend from it...

+## Why?
+___

+Because there are lots of domotic hardwares and softwares in the market right now, and new Iot gadgets are being launched every minute.
+This is a very interesting scenario, but every provider has it owns mobile app, its own communication standard, or is betting for one or for another candidate for being a domotic standard platform.
+So, this gadget is not compatible with Homekit, but it is with Samsung Smart Things, the other is the inverse, the other is only with Somfy, the other is not compatible with any other, etc. If you want to control your full house, you´ll have to bet for only one platform, or you´ll have to install hundred of different applications.
+And making all interact with the others in a simple way, is almost impossibe.

+Then, I decided to develop a **"base wrapper" for all home automation gadgets, which was easy to adapt to any requirement, and exposed its features in a standard way, with few lines of code**.
+The Domapic Controller, which provides an unified entry point to all paired services, and can be programmed to make them interact automatically, should be extensible with more complex custom features, and this is for what plugins are intended.

+And, of course, you can develop your own robotic or domotic gadgets, deploy it to a Raspberry, Arduino, or whatever, and make them interact with Domapic in the same simple way.

 [circleci-image]: https://circleci.com/bb/domapic/domapic.svg?style=shield&circle-token=3e836b50c79fdfe6bcaa2f4879037443e2916b44
 [circleci-url]: https://circleci.com/bb/domapic/domapic